 Spin bin composters

-The Spin Bin is a newcomer to the composting industry, and the manufacturer’s only offering.
-Because this is a drum-style composter, the body resembles an oil drum rather than anything ecologically friendly. which allow for enough circulation.
+The Spin Bin is a newcomer to the composting industry and the manufacturer’s only offering.
+Because this is a drum-style composter, the body resembles an oil drum rather than anything ecologically friendly, allowing enough circulation.
 However, do not discount this made in the US Spin Bid just because of its youth.
 It has a great deal to offer.

 - Made of durable, heavy-duty polypropylene that can withstand a pounding.

 - With vertically inclined drum for more aeration